Mental Health Medications

 A person taking an atypical antipsychotic medication should have his or her weight, glucose levels, and lipid levels monitored regularly by a doctor.

-Typical antipsychotic medications can also cause additional side effects related to physical movement, such as:
+Typical antipsychotic medications can also cause additional side effects related to physical movements, such as:

 - Persistent muscle spasms